Chicago Nursing Home Abuse? Here’s What To Do If You Suspect It.

 Corporate-owned nursing home chains are the worst offenders because the staffing decisions are made at the corporate level, not by the people providing care.
 The administrator and the director of nursing at the facility may know they need more staff, but the corporate budget says otherwise.
 When we litigate these cases, we pursue the corporate parent entity, not just the individual facility.
 That is where the real assets are, and that is where the decision to understaff was made.

-Under the Illinois Nursing Home Care Act, residents have a right to adequate and appropriate care.
+Under the Illinois Nursing Home Care Act (210 ILCS 45/), residents have a statutory right to adequate and appropriate care.
 When a facility fails to provide that care because it chose to run short-staffed, the Act provides for compensatory damages and, in cases of willful and wanton neglect, punitive damages.
 The corporate profit motive behind staffing cuts is exactly the kind of evidence that supports punitive damages.
+The statute also shifts attorney fees to the facility under 210 ILCS 45/3-602, which means a successful resident does not pay the lawyer fee out of the damages recovery.

 If your loved one is in a Chicago nursing home and the care is deteriorating, do not wait for a catastrophe.
 Call me at 312-500-4500.
 I will pull the IDPH reports and tell you what the inspection history says about the facility.